Service of Process Standards and Best Practices

 The significant policies and procedures of Risk & Associates County Civil Process are published in the Risk & Associates County Civil Process Instructional and Reference Manual.
 The Standards and Best Practices, together with the Code of Ethics, form the basis of the policies applicable to all staff members of Risk & Associates County Civil Process.

-Our office has correctly handled well over 170,000 cases, including over 4,800 evictions, successful collection on more than 4,500 seizures, and provides service in 58 counties with a combined population of nearly 4.5 million people and a geographic area of over 33,000 square miles; more than anyone else in Michigan.
+Our office has correctly handled over 200,000 cases, including over 5000 evictions, successful collection on more than 4,800 seizures, and provides service in 58 counties with a combined population of nearly 4.5 million people and a geographic area of over 33,000 square miles; more than anyone else in Michigan.

 Risk & Associates is proud to be fully compliant with GPS and photo service verifications.
 We were the first in Michigan to utilize GPS to add layers of protection and irrefutable proof for our clients.
 Our custom proprietary software and mobile app have GPS and photo capabilities integrated for quick and reliable use by our staff and servers.

 As the need for such evidence becomes a requirement we are proud to be ahead of the curve and ready to provide these needed tools at a moment’s notice.

 Best Practices for Service of Process

 1. Service of process or other papers for the purpose of acquiring jurisdiction over a person, entity or property must be performed by a disinterested third party in a manner consistent with Michigan statutes, court rules, directives and generally accepted practices and procedures.

 2. The preferred and most effective method of service of process upon a party is in-person delivery to the named party.